Street vendors, food trucks, and farmers' markets in the era of COVID-19

 - What to do if you feel the urge to sneeze or cough while at a farmers’ market or street vendor

-Download our “Reopening: Guidance for Street Vendors and Farmers’ Markets” guidance document today to learn how to resume street vendor operations during COVID-19 safely.
+Download our “Back to Work Safely: Guidance for Street Vendors and Farmers Markets Guidance Document, 2nd edition” guidance document today to learn how to resume street vendor operations during COVID-19 safely.